 At the Annual Meeting in October 2017 two events occurred that were both devastating to the people involved and marked a critical change in the administration of the club.
 It would have the greatest impact on the club during 2018.The first was that President Danny Elliott was not re-elected as President.
-After 17 years in the role, 20 years as captain/coach and a total of 45 years on the committee, the newer members saw fit to deprive him of the opportunity to continue to lead the club to its 150th celebration and also the chance to become the longest serving President in the club’s history.
-All the older members’ votes were for the status quo but the members of one or two year’s standing plus the garnered proxy votes of members who didn’t even attend the meeting, meant that Danny was ousted.
-This had the immediate effect of the Secretary Kate Elliott withdrawing her nomination for the position, on moral and ethical grounds.
-Sue Peacock being the other nominee was elected.
-So the partnership that had served the club so well since 1974 were ruthlessly and summarily removed from any role at all in running the club.
+After 17 years in the role, 20 years as captain/coach and a total of 45 years on the committee, he was deprived of the opportunity to continue to lead the club to its 150th celebration and also the chance to become the longest serving President in the club’s history.
+All the older members’ votes were for the status quo but they were outnumbered meaning that Danny had to prematurely step aside.
+This had the immediate effect of the Secretary Kate Elliott withdrawing her nomination for the position of secretary.
 The administration of the club was now almost totally in the hands of people who were new to the club.
-It was a devastating blow on so many levels.
 The second change was to the time honoured constitution of the club by adopting a new rules which included changing the structure and function of the committee.
-A more salient solution that would have retained our individuality and historic context would have been to develop sub clauses added to the existing rules that could be easily altered as the club changed.
-But once again, any input by older members was completely ignored and the wholesale changes steamrollered through.
+I maintained that a more salient solution would have been to retain our individuality and historic context and to develop sub clauses added to the existing rules that could be easily altered as the club changed.

 The committee held a Strategic planning morning setting goals for the season and longer term.
 The main goals were increased participation at regattas, increased membership and rather importantly to boat all these members, further boat acquisitions..
 The gym area was re-painted and once again upgrading the toilets for women was on the agenda and once again it didn’t get any further than the agenda.
 It was a year of writing policies, not all of them well-received.
-Brad Jessup and Sue peacock were our Member protection Officers.
-As the club grew so did the number of formal and informal complaints received also grew.
-An Adult Learn to Row was held this year and 12 particpants enjoyed their 5 week program in the depths of winter.
+Brad Jessup and Sue Peacock were our Member Protection Officers.
+An Adult Learn to Row was held this year and 12 participants who “enjoyed” their 5 week program in the depths of winter.
 A Winter Sweep Academy was held after the Head of the Lake with two sessions a week until the end of Term 2.
 Forty participant registered initially with some participants keen to keep going and row over winter.

-Geoff Hereen, Danielle Foley’s dad, made new honour boards for downstairs which started listing the office bearers of the club.
-Annette Weir, in the newly created position of Boat Captain, was responsible for throwing out a lot of older spare parts, tools and workbench and purchasing new ones.
-She was also responsible for repairing damage to boats.
+Geoff Hereen made new honour boards for downstairs which started listing the office bearers of the club.
+The newly created position of Boat Captain, saw responsibility for cleaning out a lot of older spare parts, tools and workbench and purchasing new ones.
+The Boat Captain was also responsible for repairing damage to boats.
 Because there were a lot of new beginner rowers who did not know how to handle boats safely and carefully there was a lot of damage to repair.

 At the Annual Dinner held again at the Ballarat Golf Club, The Danny Elliott Trophy for the Most Successful Rower went to Kathy Lloyd, the Norm Angow Club person of the Year went to Sharon Waters, The Kate Elliott Trophy for the Most Successful Junior went to Lily Kittelty and a new trophy for the Most Improved Novice went to Anthea Pinson.